 Another critical element of IR35 status relates to whether the contractor has provided a service or their personal presence.
 Service provision is deemed Outside IR35, but the provision of a specific person would be deemed Inside IR35.

-For AMDH, as a micro-business providing consultancy services based on the experience and skills of its staff, this is quite challenging – after all, we only have a small team.
+For a micro-business providing consultancy services based on the experience and skills of its staff, this is quite challenging – after all, typically such a business only has a very small team.

-Our business thrives on the knowledge and expertise of our staff as much as any other consultancy.
-The only difference between AMDH and a larger ICT consultancy is we have fewer consultants.
-However, this means we can offer consultants with a set of skills and experience that can provide a service to you based on what they know and what skills they have, rather than a personal service based on who the person is.
+Any small business thrives on the knowledge and expertise of it’s staff.
+The only difference between a micro business and a larger ICT consultancy is the number of consultants.
+However, this means a micro consultancy can offer consultants with a set of skills and experience that can provide a service based on what they know and what skills they have, rather than a personal service based on who the person is.

-Our contracts also include substitution clauses, and we have provided more than one resource in our previous contracts to ensure it’s the skills, expertise and service we deliver, not the person.
+Ensure that contracts include substitution clauses, and that the consultancy has provided more than one resource in previous contracts to ensure it’s the skills, expertise and service they deliver, not the person.
+Build the concept of substitution into your relationship with a micro consultancy and encourage them to make use of it to provide specialist skills that their primary staff do not have.

 ✔Mutuality of obligation